-3.3.8 Stockbroker fees
+3.3.8 Stockbroker and financial adviser fees

 Investors may incur customary brokerage fees and commissions when buying and selling Units on the ASX, as for any listed or quoted security.
 Please consult a stockbroker for more information in relation to their fees and charges.